SyedAlamdarHusain/student-report-crud/README.md

 ./ParentProcess
 ```

-## Run tail -f
+## Real-Time Log Monitoring (Optional):

-As highlighted in the project doc, tail -f can be run on another terminal optionally to check log output in real-time as the PrimaryLikesServer and ParentProcess are running on their separate terminals:
+To monitor log output in real-time while the PrimaryLikesServer and ParentProcess are running in separate terminals, you can use the tail -f command, as described in the project documentation:
 ```bash
 tail -f /tmp/PrimaryLikesLog
 ```

-## Submission Date:
+# Submission Date:

-#### Project Submitted on November 7 (Five Days Extra Credit): The date to pull from GitHub in your README is November 7.
+Project Submitted on November 7 (Five Days Extra Credit): The date to pull from GitHub in your README is November 7.

 ## Implementation:
 First I implemented ParentProcess to fork 10 child processes, then I implemented sockets by passing a single like between ParentProcess and PrimaryLikesServer once that was successful, I implemented Likeserver function where each LikesServer is forked one second before the previous child and sends a random number of likes between 0 and 42 to PrimaryLikesServer over 5 minutes with  1 to 5 random interval, finally once the data was transfer back I implemented bi-directional connection by having PrimaryLikesServer responding back to LikesServer based on if data transfer was successful.

-## Things to notice:
+# Things to notice:

-### ParentProcess Status
+## ParentProcess Status

 The /tmp/ParentProcessStatus should be open as:
 ```bash